Ablative CO2 Laser: Treatment, Recovery & Results

 Ablative CO2 Laser for Acne Scars

-Fully ablative CO2 laser is one of the most effective treatments available for severe acne scarring, particularly for deep atrophic scars including boxcar scars, rolling scars and ice pick scars that have not responded adequately to fractional laser or other treatments.
-By removing the entire outer layer of skin and stimulating deep collagen remodelling, fully ablative CO2 laser can produce dramatic improvements in skin texture and scarring that would typically require multiple fractional sessions to achieve.
+Fully ablative CO2 laser is one of the most effective treatments available for severe acne scarring, particularly for deep atrophic scars (depressed or pitted scars that sit below the surrounding skin surface) including boxcar scars (broad, rectangular depressions with sharp edges), rolling scars (wave-like undulations caused by fibrous bands pulling the skin downward) and ice pick scars (deep, narrow pitted scars extending into the deeper layers of the skin) that have not responded adequately to fractional laser or other treatments.

+By removing the entire outer layer of skin and stimulating deep collagen remodelling, fully ablative CO2 laser can produce marked improvements in skin texture and scarring that would typically require multiple fractional sessions to achieve.
 Because fully ablative resurfacing removes 100% of the skin surface in the treated area, it is particularly effective for patients with widespread acne scarring affecting the overall texture and quality of the skin.
 The procedure allows the practitioner to precisely control the depth of resurfacing, targeting the deeper layers where scar tissue forms.

 During a consultation, the practitioner will assess the depth, type and distribution of scarring to determine whether fully ablative CO2 laser is the most appropriate option, or whether fractional CO2 laser or a combination approach would produce better results for your specific scarring pattern.